Shakil-Ahmmed8882/ContestHub-client-12/README.md

 - **Pagination**: Add pagination for smoother navigation through extensive content.
 - **Additional Routes**: Implement creative additional routes to enhance user interaction and engagement.

+## Live Website

+You can access the live version of this website by clicking [https://contestcraft-350e1.web.app/).

+Feel free to customize the link and text as per your actual live link.

+## Thank you
+Thanks for visiting.
+If you have any feedback feel free to share. your feecback will be highly appreciated.

-For any inquiries or feedback, feel free to reach us.
+For any inquiries or feedback, feel free to reach me.

 Happy contesting!